Table of Contents

 - Aggressive competitor marketing: Competitors may actively target your existing customers with enticing offers.
 Staying ahead of the curve and proactively addressing customer needs can help you retain your customer base.
 Keeping a close eye on your competitors' pricing and features is essential in this context.
 Using a platform like Tabs to support various payment types can also give you a competitive edge.

-Analyze Churn: Look Beyond the Numbers
+Analyzing Churn: Beyond the Numbers

 Calculating your churn rate is just the first step.
 The real power comes from understanding the why behind the numbers.
 Analyzing churn qualitatively, not just quantitatively, reveals actionable insights that can transform your customer retention strategy.
 Think of your churn rate as a symptom, and this analysis as the process of diagnosing the underlying condition.